hussainzs/C-syntax-tutorial/README.md

 ### Continue Statement

-- **Purpose:** Skips the remaining code in the current loop iteration and proceeds to the next iteration.
+- Skips the remaining code in the current loop iteration and proceeds to the next iteration.
 - **Effect in Nested Loops:** Only affects the current loop level.

 **Example: Skip Even Numbers**